Rusty Skeleton

 starting at €90.00

-The biggest attraction in the ramshackle village of Uyuni is the graveyard of trains (and some other junk and rubbish).
-The carriages were used to transport silver nitrate from the Bolivian highlands to the Pacific coast from the late 19th century to the 1940s.
-The winds sweeping across the salt flats have rusted the iron, leaving only hollowed-out frames.
+The biggest attraction in the ramshackle village of Uyuni is the graveyard of trains (and a bit of other junk and debris).
+From the late 1800s through the 1940s, these cars were used to transport silver nitrate from the Bolivian highlands to the Pacific coast.
+The winds sweeping across the salt flats have rusted the iron, and all that remains are hollowed-out frames.
 They tell stories not only of grand plans but also of adversities that proved insurmountable.

 Product: